-We hear a lot about “00” flours these days and how they make great pizzas.
+We hear a lot about “00” flours and how they make great pizzas.
 Some pizzeria owners believe that simply switching over to a “00” flour will make their pizzas superior or, at least, better than they already are.
-I’m sorry to say that isn’t necessarily the case.
+Unfortunately, that isn’t necessarily the case.
 “00” flours are indeed good flours and will make delicious pizzas, but there are a few things you need to know about them first.

 1) The Soft Wheat Factor